Tailored for You

-The MFAPP program was designed for professional actors who do not want to take time off from their career in order to earn a terminal graduate degree.
-It is aimed at mid-career professional performers who want to learn how to teach.
-It was created for individuals who do not need a graduate degree in acting, since they have been acting professionally for years, but who want to learn how to teach acting at a variety of levels, from high school through college, through running one's own studio for other professionals.
+The MFAPP program was designed for working theatre professionals who do not want to take time off from their career in order to earn a terminal graduate degree.
+It is aimed at mid-career professional performers who want to learn how to teach, with individually-tailored coursework to match your area of expertise, whether you come from professional acting, set/costume design, directing, or something else!

 Whether your goal is to open your own studio, teach acting classes at a nearby college, join the faculty of a university as a full-time professor or teach high school theatre, the MFAPP is designed to help you meet your goals and become a trained and qualified teacher of acting and performance.